checkeverything.ch

 • Realistic savings: CHF 300 to CHF 600 per year through careful trimming

 Swiss households spend CHF 50 to CHF 110 per month on streaming subscriptions, or CHF 600 to CHF 1'200 per year.
-This guide helps you pick the services that actually fit how you watch and cancel the ones quietly draining your card statement.
+The question is which services actually fit how you watch.
+This guide compares verified 2026 prices and shows where to cancel the subscriptions quietly draining your card statement.

 Streaming services Switzerland: verified 2026 prices

-The table below shows public prices on 28 May 2026, verified on official provider websites.
+The table below shows public prices in June 2026, verified on official provider websites.
 Prices change frequently, so always confirm with the provider before subscribing.

 ServiceEntry planTop planContent type